 You might get less than the full amount if you were ‘contracted out’ of the Additional State Pension.

 How is the new State Pension calculated?

-If your starting amount is higher than the full new State Pension
+When your starting amount may be higher than the full new State Pension

 If your starting amount is equal to the full new State Pension